Ttibsi/msc_cs_ai/COM0141M_Algorithms_Data_Structures/wk6_sorting_algorithms.md

 - combine sorted subarrays

 Best time - when the pivot divides the array in roughly equal halves each time
-- the depth of hte tree is logarithmic in this case
+- the depth of the decision tree is logarithmic in this case
 - O(n log n)

 worst case - pivot has very uneven splits, such as when the largest number or